kenneth-zhou/News-scraper/README.md

 News scraper that leverages the GDELT Project to download daily news articles released around the world.

-Saves individual articles in the form of: title, index number, article url, image url, meta description, and text content.
-Also downloads article's associated photo, if any.
+Saves individual articles locally as text files in the form of: title, index number, article url, image url, meta description, and text content.
+Also downloads photos in article, if any.

-Articles are saved as "yyyymmdd" + "index number".
-If article has an associated photo, it will be saved with the same name in .jpg.
+Downloaded articles are titled "yyyymmdd" + "article's index number for that day".
+If article has a photo, it will be saved with the same title in jpg format.

 GDELT Project: releases daily csv files containing links to millions of news articles meant to be representative of day's news.